 When the birth of your baby is unexpectedly early or if your child has medical issues, you may find yourself coping with the stress of having your baby in the hospital.
 The anxiety and fear about your baby’s special health care needs can be overwhelming.
-Add to that the emotions your partner may be experiencing, coordinating work, NICU visits, and possibly other children, and you have one difficult situation.
+Add to that the emotions your partner may be experiencing, coordinating work, NICU visits, and possibly other children.
+It can be overwhelming.

 But, a NICU dad is strong and resilient.

-He spends time in the NICU holding his baby skin to skin (kangaroo care).
+He spends time in the NICU holding his baby skin-to-skin (also called kangaroo care).
 He sings and talks to his baby.

-He is reassuring and comforting to the mother of his child, as she physically and emotionally heals from pregnancy and childbirth, and copes with fluctuating hormones.
+He is reassuring and comforting to the mother of his child, as she physically and emotionally heals from pregnancy and childbirth.

 If there are other children at home, dad becomes the coordinator of the home front.
 He makes lunches, runs kids to school, helps with homework, and reassures the children that mom will be home soon.
 Dad takes care of pets, cleans, grocery shops and hopefully delegates tasks to family members and friends to help out.